Bluedot-Innovation/documentation/docs/Point SDK/iOS/Push Notifications.md

 2. Request user permission and register for remote notifications.
 3. Register the device push token with Point SDK.
 4. Forward received and clicked notifications to Point SDK.
-5. Handle Point SDK notification callbacks.
+5. (Optional) Listen for Point SDK notification events.

 Step 1 — Setup APNs Credentials in Canvas
 -----------------------------------------